FactomProject/FactomDocs/whitepaper.md

 Abstract
 --------

 NotaryChains create a Protocol Stack for Bitcoin 2.0 applications.
+NotaryChains extends the idea of "Proof of Existence" to include "Proof of Process."

-The NotaryChains allow Bitcoin 2.0 applications to define tokens and communications without having to reinvent a public ledger, wallets, etc. Efforts to use Bitcoin must face restrictions on data that can be stored on the Bitcoin blockchain.
-NotaryChains allow Bitcoin 2.0 applications significant freedom in what data is managed.
-Bitcoin provides a "ledger of record" storing hashes for a NotaryChain server, that allow NotaryChain entries to be kept off the Bitcoin block chain, yet provably secure.
-These entries can be crafted to support a wide range of applications.
-Entries cannot be changed without breaking the hashes.
-Furthermore, entries can be chained to track changes over time.
+NotaryChains allow Bitcoin 2.0 applications to define tokens and communications without having to reinvent a public ledger, wallets, etc. Efforts to use Bitcoin for Bitcoin 2.0 applications (i.e. applications not primarily about exchanging currency) must face restrictions on data that can be stored on the Bitcoin blockchain.
+NotaryChains are secured by Bitcoin (periodically hashes of the notary blocks of NotaryChains are inserted into the Bitcoin blockchain).
+These notary blocks are lists of entries which can be crafted to support a wide range of applications.
+Entries cannot be changed without breaking the hashes, which are secured by Bitcoin.

+Proof of Process is created by chaining entries to track changes over time.
 Each such "notary chain" can have its own rules and restrictions.
-This architecture allows for the easy construction of tokens or coins, securities, smart contracts, etc.  NotaryChains allow the Bitcoin 2.0 applications to focus on their solution rather than reinvent the infrastructure to support the application.
+This architecture allows for the easy construction of tokens or coins, securities, smart contracts, etc.

 Introduction
 ------------